Your Essential France Map for Tourists: Discover Top Destinations

 Experiencing France’s Natural Beauty

-France isn’t just about charming cities and historic buildings; it’s also home to some seriously stunning natural landscapes.
-When you’re looking at your map, don’t forget to zoom out and see the wilder side of this incredible country.
-From towering mountains to serene coastlines, there’s a whole lot of natural beauty waiting to be explored.
+France isn’t only about charming cities and old historic buildings, it’s also got some kinda stunning natural landscapes.
+When you’re looking at your map, don’t forget to zoom out a bit and try to catch that wilder side of this incredible country.
+From big, tall mountains to calm, almost quiet coastlines, there’s a whole bunch of natural beauty waiting for you to go looking.

 Identifying Natural Heritage Areas